innerlize/Todo-List-App/README.md

 ## Introduction

-This is one of my personal React projects where I built a Todo List App.
+This is one of my personal React projects where I built a Todo List App.a

 The main objective of this app is to let the users add their own tasks in a list to remember what they have to do in the future.
 Also, they can later mark them as completed, in case they actualy did it, of course...